 Use of the Department of Campus Recreation and Wellness' facilities will be placed after informal (drop-in recreation), departmental recreation programs, intramurals, and athletic (when applicable) utilization has been met.
-The club must go through the request with the Director Campus Recreation and Wellness or appropriate department representative.
+The club must submit a facility reservation request with the Director Campus Recreation, the sport club coordinator or an appropriate department representative.